 Somerville is a quiet rural community, with only a few local businesses.
-If you speed by our southern portion on Rte 17, you'll never know you missed us.
+If you speed by our southern portion on Rte.
+17, you'll never know you missed us.
 However, our back roads are mostly dirt, and if you slow down and enjoy the scenery, you might see some of what keeps us here, from the beauty of our backyards to the occasional moose who wanders through.

 Fall is Fair time in Maine, and there are several close to Somerville:

-Union Fair - Union, middle to late August
+Union Fair - Union, middle of August